jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.31 MaxUpslopeFlowpathLength
+#### 7.7.32 MaxUpslopeFlowpathLength

-Measures the maximum length of all upslope flowpaths draining each grid cell.
+Measures the maximum length of all upslope flowpaths draining each grid cell..

 *Parameters*: